JHU-PL-Lab/www-fpse/lecture-outline.md

 Thesis:
 * Imperative wins for low-level code: underlying machine instructions are in the imperative domain, will run faster.
 * O-O wins for super large apps with fairly shallow logic: UI's, many apps, etc.
-* Functional wins for complex algorithms with deep inner logic
+* Functional wins for complex algorithms with deep inner logic, and also for data manipulation focus
  - Gets too confusing with mutation, and better composition of functions makes code easier to understand.
 * Of course this choice is never made in a vacuum: existing codebases and libraries, programmer experience, etc.